TetrisKid48/wiki_celeb_gen/README.md

 `pip3 install textgenrnn`
 Run `generate.py` to use the weights (.hdf5 file) already in the repo.

-If the weights are not in this repo as you read this, or if you want to train extra, run `train.py`.
+If the weights are not in this repo as you read this, run `train.py`.
 If you want to gather the input.txt yourself, install `selenium` and `wikipedia` using pip, then run `wikipedia-scrape.py`.

 # Some Information